bobbyiliev/101-linux-commands-ebook/ebook/en/content/069-the-bzip2-command.md

 # The `bzip2` command

-The `bzip2` command lets you to compress and decompress the files i.e. it helps in binding the files into a single file which takes less storage space as the original file use to take.
+The `bzip2` command lets you compress and decompress the files i.e. it helps in binding the files into a single file which takes less storage space as the original file use to take.

 ### Syntax: